Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction

 \section{Introduction}

-In~\cite{DuWe:acs}, M.~Dunajski and S.~West presented a local classification of those selfdual $4$-manifolds, either complex or real with signature $(2,2)$ (known also as kleinian, ultrahyperbolic, neutral or split signature), that admit a nontrivial null conformal vector field.
-To do this, they observed that the two natural null plane distributions associated to a null conformal vector field are integrable.
-By exploiting one of the two integral foliations, they reduced the geometry to that of a projective surface.
+In~\cite{DuWe:acs}, M.~Dunajski and S.~West presented a~local classif\/ication of those selfdual $4$-manifolds, either complex or real with signature $(2,2)$ (known also as kleinian, ultrahyperbolic, neutral or split signature), that admit a~nontrivial null conformal vector f\/ield.
+To do this, they observed that the two natural null plane distributions associated to a~null conformal vector f\/ield are integrable.
+By exploiting one of the two integral foliations, they reduced the geometry to that of a~projective surface.